Atlas rocket blasts off with secret U.S. military satellite

 The radar is part of a safety system that ensures a failed rocket will not threatened populated areas.
 If a rocket leaves its planned flight path, officials can detonate explosives on the vehicle so that debris rains down in the ocean.

 The radar problem also sidelined a Space Exploration Technologies’ Falcon 9 rocket launch for NASA that had been scheduled for March 30.
-The rocket, now targeted to fly on Monday, will be carrying a Dragon cargo capsule to the International Space Station, a $100 billion research laboratory that flies about 250 miles above Earth.
+The rocket, now targeted to fly on Monday, will be carrying a Dragon cargo capsule to the International Space Station, a $100 billion research laboratory that flies about 250 miles (400 km) above Earth.
+(Editing by James Dalgleish)